benshimonz/V1/README.md

 {et} is an entity tag of an entity defined right of the aggregator.

+- LRM1 may appear below a relationship / path.
+The relationship / path may be wrapped by an '↛' or an 'L'
+- LRM1 may not appear directly before a quantifier
-except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch.
+- Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch.

 todo: examples

 ## Prefix Min/Max Aggregations #1 (PRM1)

 {et} is an entity tag of an entity defined right of the aggregator.

+- PRM1 cannot be used when the pattern starts with a quantifier

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-PRM1.png)